Free Trial

 Recommended Reading: A Strategic Approach to Geo Reporting in SEO

-To succeed, set up local rank tracking for every location you operate in, ideally down to the ZIP code, if necessary.
+To succeed, set up local rank tracking for every location you operate in, ideally down to the ZIP code.

-On others, local pages are buried so deep in the architecture, that it’s almost impossible for a crawler to reach them within the allocated crawl budget
+Some are buried so deep that it's nearly impossible for Googlebot to find them with the available crawl budget (Google won't explore your site forever.)

 Recommended Reading: 4 Steps to Create an XML Sitemap with Hreflang Tags for Multi-Location Sites

 Naturally, you don’t have to link to local landing pages everywhere.
-But even a dedicated page listing those assets will help crawlers access and index that content easily.
+But even a dedicated page listing those assets will help crawlers easily access and index that content.

-Hilton Hotels’ website, for example, features a locations page, listing and linking to all the company’s location pages – both region and then, individual properties in that location.
+Hilton Hotels’ website, for example, features a locations page, listing and linking to all the company’s location pages – both the region and individual properties in that location.

 google-1594924403388